oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Open a cloud Shell
-- Make a directory to hold this, for compatibility with the Helidon part of the labs we'll call this workspace
-  - `mkdir -p $HOME/workspace`
-  - `cd $HOME/workspace`

 - Clone the repository with all scripts from github into your cloud shell environment:
   - `git clone https://github.com/CloudTestDrive/helidon-Kubernetes.git`